-The school has a designated Lead for Mental Health (Julia Morris).
-They act as a champion for mental health and wellbeing, and are part of the Senior Leadership Team.
+The school has a designated Lead for Mental Health.
+They act as a champion for mental health and wellbeing, reporting to the Leadership Team.

 Their role is not to necessarily provide interventions, but to have a whole school overview and to coordinate the school's approach to positive mental health and wellbeing.